 Plan on a bit of weight, as with most adoptions domestically and internationally.
 It is required, before beginning the process with the government of Haiti, that you complete your home study and the required paperwork with the United States Citizenship and Immigration Service.
 Once paperwork on this end is completed, it will be submitted to the Haitian Government for processing.
 And then the fun begins!

 Working through an agency, you will request a child or children (yes, there are sibling groups in Haiti available for adoption).
 You may specify gender, age, special needs, etc. When you are matched with your child, you will receive photos and a comprehensive history of your child’s social circumstances and medical situation.
 At that point, you may accept or deny acceptance.
 Although this can take some time, it is at this point that adoption begins to feel real.

 You are required to make two visits to Haiti.
 The first visit will be for a period of two weeks, wherein you will meet your child, play with your child, and begin the bonding process.
 This visit is supervised by a Haitian social worker to make sure the match is a good one.
 On your second visit, you will be able to bring your child home with you.

 Fees vary depending on the agency you work with as well as the ever-changing government costs.
 For a good estimate of fees, check out WIAA.org.
 According to All God’s Children, current fees run upwards of $30,000.

-As you move forward with adoption, realize that while there is much out of your control, you are able to have an impact on the speed of the process as you complete your paperwork in a timely manner.
-Knowing that you have some control, and keeping yourself busy with the process, can be helpful in accepting the passage of time.
+As you move forward with adoption, realize that while there is much out of your control, you can have an impact on the speed of the process as you complete your paperwork promptly.
+Knowing that you have some control, and keeping yourself busy with the process, can help accept the passage of time.

 Good luck and congratulations!